RebekahCodes/first-and-last-frost/README.md

 # First and Last Frost

 ## Overview
-This project will be a front-end application built with TypeScript that interacts with an open-source weather API.
+This project is a front-end application built with TypeScript that interacts with an open-source weather API.
 The primary feature of the application is to show users the average first and last frost dates when they enter their postcode.

 ## Features
 - **Postcode Input**: Users can input their postcode to receive localized weather information.